RF1000/Repetier-Firmware/README.md

 ## Introduction

-This variant of the Repetier-firmware has been optimized for the use with the Renkforce RF1000 and Renkforce RF2000 3D printers of Conrad Electronic SE.
+This variant of the Repetier-firmware has been optimized for the use with the Renkforce RF1000, Renkforce RF2000 and Renkforce RF2000v2 3D printers of Conrad Electronic SE.
 The firmware adds functionality which is not available within the standard Repetier-firmware and uses the settings which match the available hardware.